 There is only one summer Panhandle report, an adult in Scotts Bluff Co 21 Jun 2009 (KD).

 There is a single Panhandle record, an immature photographed in Cheyenne Co 2 Sep 2017.
-There are a few westerly records, however, including 19 Jul 2000 an adult at Lake McConaughy, Keith Co, an immature in Hayes Co 30 Aug 2012, 5 Sep (no year given) in the Keith Co area (Brown and Brown 2001), one near Ogallala 6 Sep 2012, and 8 Sep 1990 Cherry Co.
+There are a few westerly records, however, including 19 Jul 2000 an adult at Lake McConaughy, Keith Co, an immature in Hayes Co 30 Aug 2012, and 5 Sep (no year given) in the Keith Co area (Brown and Brown 2001).

 - High counts: 14 in Clay Co 5-13 Sep 1998, 9 in Otoe Co 5 Aug 1996, 8 there 22 Aug 1997, and 8 at Harvard WPA, Clay Co 5 Sep 1998 (Jorgensen 2012).